MaldeFrank/TaskManager/README.md

 # CleanApp

 ## Fixes
-- Need to add cascade to tasklist so it can be deleted if tasks has it
+- When email is added twice to a tasklist, it shows double.
+  Needs to fix it so it cant share again.